 Once the financial aid awarding process has begun, awards will continue to be released on a rolling basis as your financial aid application becomes complete.

 Your Offer of Financial Assistance will list all of the financial aid offered to you and may consist of a combination of federal, institutional and/or state resources.
-In addition to detailing your financial aid eligibility, your Offer of Financial Assistance will also provide information regarding estimated costs, the terms of your award and next steps.
+In addition to detailing your financial aid eligibility, your Offer of Financial Assistance will also provide information regarding estimated costs, the terms of your award, and next steps.

-Below, we have provided a sample Offer of Financial Assistance to help you understand your award.
-Please note, the items below do not reflect the entire Offer of Financial Assistance.
-As such, it is important to review your Offer of Financial Assistance thoroughly to understand the parameters surrounding your award and additional information.
+It is important to review your Offer of Financial Assistance thoroughly to understand the parameters surrounding your award and additional information.